matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

   in the session that the key can decrypt.
 - `forwarded_count` (integer): Required.
 The number of times this key has been forwarded.
-- `is_verified` (boolean): Whether the device backing up the key has verified the device that the key is from.
+- `is_verified` (boolean): Required.
+Whether the device backing up the key has verified the device that the key is from.
-- `session_data` (object): Algorithm-dependent data.
-For
-  `m.megolm_backup.v1.curve25519-aes-sha2`, see below for the definition of this property.
+- `session_data` (object): Required.
+Algorithm-dependent data.
+For `m.megolm_backup.v1.curve25519-aes-sha2`, see below for the definition of this property.